core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -09 to -10 ## {#sec-09-10}

+* Replaced "GROUPNAME" with "APPNAME".

+* Explicitly mentioning of the type of group (CoAP/application/security).

 * Use of .example for example hostnames.